Problems after knee replacement | Finding help for prolonged pain

 In a study out of London, researchers writing in The Annals of The Royal College of Surgeons of England sought to uncover various predictors of a successful (or unsuccessful) outcome in a total knee replacement.
-Looking at 1,991 total knee replacement patients over a three-year period, they discovered that females and older people had worse functional outcomes following the replacement surgery.(5)
+Looking at 1,991 total knee replacement patients over a three-year period, they discovered that females and older people had worse functional outcomes following the replacement surgery.(2)

-In a 2017 study from the University of Copenhagen in Denmark, pre-operative widespread pressure pain hypersensitivity and pain catastrophizing are predictive of moderate severe post-total knee replacement pain.
-Also interesting in this study was the impact of fear of hospitals and hospital stay anxiety.(6)
+In a 2017 study from the University of Copenhagen in Denmark, pre-operative widespread pressure pain hypersensitivity and pain catastrophizing are predictive of moderate-severe post-total knee replacement pain.
+Also interesting in this study was the impact of fear of hospitals and hospital stay anxiety.(3)

-Research: Patients say, compared with preoperative health problems, post knee replacement health problems were a bigger problem than anticipated.
+Post knee replacement health problems are a bigger problem than anticipated

 When these patients are presented with research complied from patient outcomes, they are somewhat surprised to see that they are not so unique after all, many patients have reported problems with expectations and complications of their knee replacement(s).

 Knee replacement is considered one of the great innovations in musculoskeletal care.
 It is said to be the only known cure for knee osteoarthritis.
 Orthopedist surgeons routinely tell patients of the great success of the procedure.
 Yet, it was not until doctors started to perform outcome questionnaire studies that the medical community started to realize what patients had already.